danielmolina81/FinalProject/README.md

 - Open and execute the notebook 'cleaning code.ipynb' using Jupyter Notebook
 - Explore the folders to find the series of analysis performed on the data
 - For the Initial Data Analysis section, you can also visit our tableau dashboard (link below)
 - For the Logistic Regression model.
-After running the file 'Logistic model mid point.ipynb', open your web browser and navigate to http://127.0.0.1:8050/ to access the Dash application.
+After running the file 'Logistic model midpoint.ipynb', open your web browser and navigate to http://127.0.0.1:8050/ to access the Dash application.

 ## General steps followed
 - Gathered more datasets and downloaded each file in csv format